(1300 292 371)

-The ACSC is a member of Pacific Cyber Security Operational Network (PaCSON), which is proving to be a vital vehicle for closer sharing of cyber security threat information, tools, techniques and ideas between Pacific nations.
+A multinational Pacific cyber security network which the Australian Cyber Security Centre (ACSC) is a member of.
+PaCSON promotes closer sharing of cyber security threat information, tools, techniques and ideas between Pacific nations.

-A padlock display in a browser is intended to indicate a secure connection or website, although it may not always be a reliable indicator.
-Users should look instead for ‘HTTPS’ at the beginning of the address bar and check the website’s SSL certificate.
+A padlock icon in a browser is intended to indicate a secure connection or website, although it may not always be a reliable indicator.
+Users should also look for ‘HTTPS’ at the beginning of the address and check the website’s SSL certificate.

 Security measures that are applied within a network and require limited human interaction.
 Passive defence includes logging and monitoring mechanisms, and implementation of tools and processes to harden networks including firewalls, application hardening, patching procedures and antivirus software.